-Mean spectral root mean square error refers to the mean Spectral RMSE of the whole dataset. \end{definition} Spectral RMSE conveys the spectral consistence of the recovered hrhs image regarding the hrls image.
+The mean spectral root mean square error refers to the mean Spectral RMSE of the entire dataset. \end{definition} Spectral RMSE measures the spectral consistency between the recovered HrHS image and the HrLS image.

 \begin{definition}Inverse Ability refers to $\Ab^{-}\Ab$. \end{definition} The inverse ability of the $\Ab^{-}$ is an important index influencing both Spectral RMSE and Spatial RMSE.
-The more close to $1$, the better $\Ab^{-}\Ab$ is.
+The closer $\Ab^{-}\Ab$ is to $1$, the better.

 \begin{definition}Root mean square error(RMSE) refers to